All pictures on this site are protected by (c) Andy Borgonjon

 I'm Andy, born and raised in Belgium.
 Living in a town about half an hour drive from Bruges.

-Master Sergeant in the Medical Departement of the Belgian Army, EMT and senior instructor, based in a unit close to Bruges.
+First Sergeant in the Medical Departement of the Belgian Army, EMT and senior instructor, based in a unit in Zeebrugge.

 After three years of studies, I'm also an official, certified City Guide of Bruges.

 Still eager to learn more so I can show more of the little details the city has to offer, tell about the small stories behind the facades of buildings, discovering the hidden gems it has to offer.